Navigating the toy aisle

 It’s important to consider your child’s preferences when choosing a toy for them, but it’s also good to broaden their horizons.
 Before buying a toy, ask yourself if it will offer any new benefits to your child.
 How will it stimulate them?
 What can they learn by playing with it?
 “Ideally, you want the new toy to complement your child’s other toys, not be a carbon copy,” says Ferland.

 Can you trust the age rating indicated by the manufacturer?
 Age ratings often provide a good reference point.
 But if the age range is broad, it’s better to take it with a grain of salt.
-“For example, some toys are rated as suitable for children aged three and under, but a six-month-old won’t be interested in the same things as a three-year-old, and vice versa,” explains Ferland.
+“For example, some toys are rated as suitable for children aged 3 and under, but a 6-month-old won’t be interested in the same things as a 3-year-old, and vice versa,” explains Ferland.
 “In addition to your child’s age, it’s important to consider where they are in their development when buying a toy.”

-Similarly, avoid picking out an overly complicated toy for your child, even if you think they’re advanced for their age.
-For playtime to be enjoyable, kids need toys that test their abilities without being too challenging or too easy.
+Avoid picking out an overly complicated toy for your child, even if you think they’re advanced for their age.
+For a child to be interested in a toy and enjoy playing with it, it needs test their abilities without being too challenging or too easy.

 Dial down the volume

-Children often have lots of toys, but the vast majority of them usually go unused.
+Children often have lots of toys, but they generally play with only a handful.
 “There comes a point when a child has too many toys,” says Filion.
 “It’s better to prioritize quality over quantity.
-Parents can also organize toy swaps with friends or borrow items from toy and game libraries, and even certain regular libraries.
-It’s an inexpensive and eco-friendly way to give kids access to a wide variety of toys.”
 Rotating the toys you have at home by keeping some in storage for later is another good option.

 Everyday objects can also be a great source of entertainment.
 What child doesn’t love playing with plastic containers?
-They can be great bath toys and even musical drums.
+They make for great bath toys and even musical drums.
 “Empty paper towel rolls can be turned into pirate binoculars, cushions can become thrones, empty plastic bottles can be used as bowling pins—I could go on and on,” says Ferland.

 Then, of course, there’s the cardboard box.
 Large boxes are just waiting to be transformed into tunnels, cars, castles, robots, and more.
 “You can also use boxes to create obstacle courses,” suggests Béliveau.
 “Young children can spend hours stacking up different-size boxes or hiding things in them.”